Boeing 777

 The Boeing 777, commonly referred to as the Triple Seven, is an American long-range wide-body airliner developed and manufactured by Boeing Commercial Airplanes.
 The 777 is the world's largest twinjet and the most-built wide-body airliner.

 The jetliner was designed to bridge the gap between Boeing's other wide body airplanes, the twin-engined 767 and quad-engined 747, and to replace aging DC-10 and L-1011 trijets.
 Developed in consultation with eight major airlines, the 777 program was launched in October 1990, with an order from United Airlines.
 The prototype aircraft rolled out in April 1994, and first flew that June.
 The 777 entered service with the launch operator United Airlines in June 1995.
 Longer-range variants were launched in 2000, and first delivered in 2004.
 Over 2,300 Boeing 777 aircraft have been ordered, with over 70 operators worldwide.

-The Triple Seven can accommodate a ten–abreast seating layout and has a typical 3-class capacity of 301 to 368 passengers, with a range of 5240 to 8555 nmi.
+The 777 can accommodate a ten–abreast seating layout and has a typical 3-class capacity of 301 to 368 passengers, with a range of 5240 to 8555 nmi.
 The jetliner is recognizable for its large-diameter turbofan engines, raked wingtips, six wheels on each main landing gear, fully circular fuselage cross-section, and a blade-shaped tail cone.
 The 777 became the first Boeing airliner to use fly-by-wire controls and to apply a carbon composite structure in the tailplanes.